Community and Collaboration

 In 2010, Union Pacific joined the Global Environmental Management Initiative (GEMI), a coalition of companies dedicated to strengthening their sustainability by sharing tools, information and best practices.
 Union Pacific’s collaboration with other GEMI members brings benefits from learning about the strongest programs and practices; Union Pacific also brings its insights to GEMI partners.
 GEMI provides a way for companies in a wide range of industrial sectors to collaborate on strategic and tactical issues impacting progressive corporate environmental, health and safety activities in locations around the world.

-Union Pacific is a member of the California Council for Environmental and Economic Balance, a coalition of business, labor and public leaders that advances strategies for a sound economy and a healthy environment.
+Since 1992, Union Pacific has been a member of the California Council for Environmental and Economic Balance (CCEEB), a coalition of business, labor and public leaders that advances strategies for a sound economy and a healthy environment.

 Our Sustainabilty & Citizenship Report outlines other organizations where Union Pacific is a member.